IEntin/ClientServer/docs/README.md

 './profile.sh' in the project root.
 Two directories for clients\
 should exist with necessary files and links.

-Scripts longtests.sh and checkstuff.sh run builds and tests with both\
+Scripts longtests.sh and checkcompile.sh run builds and tests with both\
 g++ and clang++, with and without sanitizers.\
-'./longtests.sh -h' and 'scripts/checkstuff -h' show details.
+'./longtests.sh -h' and 'scripts/checkcompile.sh -h' show details.

 We run memory and thread sanitizer and performance profiling for every commit.\
 Warnings are considered failures.